quoi-dev/geoip/README.md

 - `GET /api/ip` - Detect requester IP.
 - `GET /api/geoip` - Perform GeoIP lookup.
   Can be protected with API key.
+- `GET /api/timezones` - Get all known timezone mappings from ids to POSIX specification (useful for embedded systems without timezone database).
+Can be protected with API key.
 - `GET /files/mmdb/{edition}` - Download latest MMDB database
   compressed into `tar.gz`, supports `If-Modified-Since` header.
   Can be used as `MAXMIND_DOWNLOAD_URL` for other instances.
   Can be protected with API key.
-- `GET /api/timezones` - Get all known timezone mappings from ids to POSIX specification (useful for embedded systems without timezone database).
+- `GET /files/tzdata` - Download latest timezone database
+  compressed into `tar.gz`, supports `If-Modified-Since` header.
   Can be protected with API key.

 Swagger UI available on `/swagger-ui`,
 OpenAPI specification available on `/api/docs`.